Chart Color Schemes

 The level of residential development activity in Munruben - Park Ridge South is very low in comparison to the average area assessed nationally by AreaSearch

-Munruben - Park Ridge South has seen approximately five new homes approved annually over the past five financial years, with 28 homes approved between FY21 and FY25.
-Four homes have been approved so far in FY26.
-Despite a declining population, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Munruben - Park Ridge South has seen approximately five new homes approved annually over the past five financial years, from FY21 to FY25.
+This totals 28 homes approved during this period, with a further four approved in FY26 so far.
+Despite population decline in recent years, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-The average expected construction cost value of new homes is $267,000, aligning with broader regional development trends.
-This financial year has seen $6.5 million in commercial development approvals, reflecting the area's primarily residential nature.
-Compared to Greater Brisbane, Munruben - Park Ridge South has significantly less development activity, at 93.0% below the regional average per person.
+The average expected construction cost value for new homes is $267,000, aligning with broader regional development trends.
+In the current financial year, $6.5 million worth of commercial development approvals have been recorded, indicating the area's primarily residential nature.
+Compared to Greater Brisbane, Munruben - Park Ridge South has significantly less development activity, 93.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established homes.
-The area's development level is also below national average, indicating maturity and possible planning constraints.
+The area's development level is also below national average, reflecting its maturity and possible planning constraints.

 Frequently Asked Questions - Development